 Approximately 1 in 5 women experience depression, anxiety, or other emotional difficulties during this period.
 For some women, these may not be severe and do not last very long.
 For others, they become, worse which can make it difficult to enjoy motherhood and get on with life.

 If you experience these difficulties, it is essential that you are given the right type of support as soon as possible.
 There are a range of different treatments and services available to help with your recovery.

 How likely am I to experience other difficulties?

-Mental health difficulties during pregnancy and in the months after giving birth can happen to anyone - regardless of background, age, race life circumstances or past history.
+Mental health difficulties during pregnancy and in the months after giving birth can happen to anyone - regardless of background, age, race, life circumstances or past history.
 In addition, hormonal changes during pregnancy and the postnatal period affect different women in different ways.
-One person may be able to come with these changes, whilst another person may find it more challenging.
+One person may be able to cope with these changes, whilst another person may find it more challenging.

 There is no single cause why women (and men) develop mental health difficulties during this period.
 Some common contributing factors could be:

 - uncertainty about parenthood

 - physical complications in pregnancy